agostontorok/LinusCommitMessageChecker/README.md

 * Stops you ever accidentally committing bad temporary changes.
 * Is gamified, collect XPs for nice commit messages and get reprimand when you write wrong ones.
 * Installs in any project with a single command
-* Is easily extendable and custom themes can be added (the bease version is in the style of Linus Torwalds)
+* Is easily extendable and custom themes can be added (the v1.0 is in GoT style, v1.1 is in the style of Linus Torwalds)
 * Is well tested.
 See [tests/test-hook.bats](https://github.com/pimterry/git-confirm/blob/master/test/test-hook.bats#L40-L9999).
 * Works on Linux, OSX and Windows ([in Powershell at least](https://twitter.com/afnpires/status/768403583263973376)).
 * It is based on the wonderful [git confirm by Tim Perry](https://github.com/pimterry/git-confirm/)